 - Ensure that journals, transactions, and magazine articles are professionally copyedited

 - Ensure consistent formatting of articles in each publication

 - Make publications available at low cost to individual subscribers

 - Offer deeply discounted pricing to individuals in low-income and lower-income countries as defined by the World Bank List of Economies.

 - Ensure a high-quality, accessible publication platform with accurate and fast search and browsing capabilities, as well as the ability to download, share and print articles

 And ACM expects readers to

-- Expect ACM publications policy relating to copyright, licensing, sharing, and reuse of works published in the ACM Digital Library to follow stated ACM policy, including policy on the use robots and crawlers, which negatively impact its performance.
+- Follow ACM Policy relating to copyright, licensing, sharing, and reuse of works published in the ACM Digital Library, including policy on the use robots and crawlers, which negatively impacts the ACM Digital Library's performance.